CleverCloud/doc.clever-cloud.com/commons/addons/mongodb.md

 - on shared plans (Peanut) : MongoDB 3.2.9
 - on newly created dedicated databases (plans Hazelnut and above) : MongoDB 3.6.4

+## About Free Dababases

+Free plans are meant for tests and development usage only.
+Using these databases in production is not recomanded, because actual performances may vary depending on the global cluster's usage.
+Also, before switching to production, consider to upgrade to a dedicated database for better performances.

+### Important Note About Fair Use on Free Databases

+Heavy usage of free databases may impact the shared cluster they rely upon, degrading performance of other shared databases.
+To that extent, we reserve ourselves the right to disconnect databases making a high usage, **above 15 operations/seconds**, if no answer is received from you after a first notice.

+## Daily Backups and Retention

+By default, Clever Cloud perfoms a free backup every day, with a retention of seven days.
+Each backups can be found in the add-on dashbaord in the web console, along with the credentials.

+## Database Migration Process

+The migration process is pretty much the same for each of theses cases:

+- migrating from a Clever Cloud shared database to a dedicated one
+- migrating from an external database to a Clever Cloud one
+- migrating between Clever Cloud Databases

+The process consists in tree steps:

+1. First, perform a backup and download it, either with the Clever Cloud add-on dasbhboard or the `mongodump` command from your workstation.
+2. Install `mongorestore` (a tool comming with [MongoDB](https://docs.mongodb.com/manual/administration/install-community/))
+3. On your workstation, use the taylor-made `mongorestore` command line located in your mongodb dashboard page.
+If needed, change the `nsFrom` and `nsTo` flags, depending on what you actually want to do (importing this database in another, importing another to this one, ...)

 ## MongoDB plans

 <table class="table table-bordered table-striped dataTable"><caption>MongoDB pricing plans</caption>